Postdoctoral Researcher

 “Impacts of Prior Authorization, Step Therapy, and Formulary Exclusion on Medication Adherence in Specialty Drug Populations”

-“Theory of Planned Behavior Predictors of Policyholder Responses to Premium Increases and Benefit Reductions in Long-Term Care Insurance” with Florent Nkouaga, Brenda Rourke, and Dorothy Andrews
+“Theory of Planned Behavior Predictors of Policyholder Responses to Premium Increases in Long-Term Care Insurance” with Florent Nkouaga, Brenda Rourke, and Dorothy Andrews

 TA, Principles of Microeconomics (Fall 2021, Spring 2022, Fall 2022)